 You might find some ideas here, or come up with your own to take measures for keeping the upcoming darkness in the sky outside, and keeping it out of your brain and body as best you can.
 Think now how you can take some time each day to preserve your precious positive energy, and stay connected to the things in your life which make you feel most like you.

 Sometimes, we need we to do the opposite of what we are actually craving, even though that is often so hard when depression is lurking around the edges of our awareness.
 The lowering of our energy lowers our defenses, and we might snuggle up with the easier, and unhealthier choices, only to find ourselves buried and unable to take any action by January.

 Start now is the time to “do the opposite” of the collapse into unhealthy habits by finding a healthy alternative to each of the following comfort foods or behaviors:

-Rather than Halloween treats: dark chocolate – 82% or darker is always Ok.
+- Rather than Halloween candy: dark chocolate – 82% or darker is always Ok.
 Try a small square of dark chocolate, which has many health benefits, omega 3 fats for one of them.
 Dark chocolate has been found to benefit the brain and mood.

-Skip skipping the gym and add some cute cozy work-out duds and fill your drink bottle with warm green tea, sweetened with stevia.
-Tell yourself you can slack in your work-out a little (with lighter weights, etc.) if you must, but you need to go and stay the duration.
+- Skip skipping the gym and add some cute cozy work-out duds.
+Fill your drink bottle with warm green tea, sweetened with stevia.
+Tell yourself you can slack in your work-out a little (with lighter weights, etc.) if you must, but you need to GO and stay the duration.
 You may surprise yourself and find your strength returning to you, as you warm up.

 If you miss your usual exercise, or if you don’t have any regular exercise in your life right now, try any form of positive healthy movement you can do with as little effort as possible.
 Dance, march or move to some music.
 Hike up a hill in your neighborhood.
 Walk a few blocks to see the sunset or sunrise.